Capital City: Qui

 “Do that.
 And don’t forget my name—Lang.”

 Uppermost in my nightmares, more likely.
 “Cerulean!
 Stop.
-I’ll to speak with you.”
+I’ll speak with you.”

-Cerulean, dressed in his usual human style with jeans and a collar shirt, turns from the assembly, and focuses his sky-blue gaze on his superior.
+Cerulean, dressed in his usual human style with jeans and a collared shirt, turns from the assembly and focuses his sky-blue gaze on his superior.